vjkapur/vj4anc-site/_pages/ancs.md

 Individual Commissioners can work to improve the community and help individual residents in their dealings with the DC government.
 This includes the submission and monitoring of 311 requests, to monitoring and opining on Council legislation.
 In these cases, their power is generally the deference they're given as elected officials with a presumed sense of community concerns and priorities, and they're accumulated knowledge on which agencies and personnel tend to be responsible for what.
 They can add additional weight to these concerns by passing formal resolutions in the larger Commission to compel and agency or the Council to act a certain way, and these resolutions are likely owed a response (though not necessarily a responsive action or compliance).

 ### The outreach
 Individual Commissioners also weigh in on any number of matters, such as longer-term planning goals and workshops.
-Commissions also have a budget, that allows them to spend money on basic functions, but also community events and grants to organizations.
+Commissions also have budgets allocated by the Council, that allow them to spend money on basic functions (office supplies, websites, etc.), but also community events and grants to organizations.

 ## Lexicon
 Advisory Neighborhood Commission